 It's important to note, as per the public health definition, when a single case of COVID-19 is identified at a personal care home or health care facility (whether it be resident, patient, staff or visitor) the site is moved to Critical (Red), and listed as having an Outbreak.

 The outbreak is declared over at Gilbert Plains Personal Care Home in Gilbert Plains.

 Possible exposure locations are listed online by region at the province’s #RestartMB Pandemic Response System webpage.
 For up-to-date information on possible public exposures to COVID-19 in regions, visit www.gov.mb.ca/covid19/updates/flights.html#event and click on your region.

-Manitobans are encouraged to limit their travel and be sure to physically distance, wear a mask in indoor public places and avoid crowded spaces.
+Manitobans should only leave their homes for essential purposes.
+When leaving the house to obtain essentials, be sure to physically distance, wear a mask in indoor public places and avoid crowded spaces.
 Do not leave the home if you are sick, or when any member of your family is sick.
-Further, only socialize with your two designated people as per the current public health orders.
+Further, do not socialize with anyone from outside your household.

 Public health officials are also advising that if anyone is symptomatic, or has a household member who is symptomatic, the entire household needs to self-isolate pending COVID-19 test results.
 For health-care workers, exceptions may apply and staff may be able/required to report to work after contacting their workplace occupational health services or designate.
 For information on self-isolation, including exceptions, visit www.gov.mb.ca/covid19/fundamentals/self-isolation.html.

 The online COVID-19 self-assessment tool can be found at https://sharedhealthmb.ca/covid19/screening-tool/ and COVID-19 symptoms can be found at https://manitoba.ca/covid19/fundamentals/symptoms.html.